-Why it's scary: At a quarter of a kilometre deep at it's deepest point, the Congo is one scary river.
-Especially when you consider that it's got whirlpools that are big enough to swallow a boat – like the one Steve Fisher is in, above.
-Add in plenty of treacherous whitewater and death-drop waterfalls, and the Congo could make you soil your shorts.
+Why it's scary: At over 750 feet deep at its deepest point, the Congo is one scary river.
+Especially when you consider that it has whirlpools that are big enough to swallow a boat, like the one Steve Fisher is experiencing above.
+Add in plenty of treacherous whitewater and death-drop waterfalls, and the Congo could definitely make you soil your shorts.

 Risks: Seasickness?
 Try altitude sickness

-Why it's scary: Starting at the Angsi Glacier in Western Tibet before dropping into Inida, the Yarlung Tsangpo is the highest major river in the world, with it's source at an altitude that coordinates to over halfway up Everest.
-Now, you might guess, with that altitude, it would also be the coldest river in the world – but, that's not the case.
-However...
+Why it's scary: Starting at the Angsi Glacier in western Tibet before dropping into India, the Yarlung Tsangpo is the highest major river in the world, with its source at an altitude that coordinates to over halfway up Everest.
+You might guess that with that altitude it would also be the coldest river in the world, but that's not the case.
+See below ...

 Temperature: Just above freezing

-Why it's scary: The Neretva river starts in Bosnia and Herzegovina and flows through Croatia to the Adriatic.
+Why it's scary: The Neretva River starts in Bosnia and Herzegovina and flows through Croatia to the Adriatic.
 Sounds like balmy beach weather, right?
 Think again.
-The river is fed by three different alpine glaciers, meaning the water is kept constantly cool – errr, cold.
-Like one degree Celsius.
-Get a wetsuit... unless you're this guy.
+The river is fed by three different alpine glaciers, meaning the water is kept constantly cool — well, cold.
+Get a wetsuit — unless you're this guy.

-Steepness: If it was a ski slope, it'd be double black diamond
+Steepness: If it were a ski slope, it'd be double black diamond

 First run: Not until 2013

-When kayaker Rafa Ortiz and his crew descended the Rio Santo Domingo, they claimed the steepest continuous navigable descent in the world.
+Why it's scary: When kayaker Rafa Ortiz and his crew descended the Rio Santo Domingo, they claimed the steepest continuous navigable descent in the world.
 How steep does it get?
-2,000 feet per mile, approximately – and make no mistake, that's steep.
-Not to mention the 20m+ waterfalls.
+2,000 feet per mile, approximately — and make no mistake, that's steep.
+Not to mention the 65-foot waterfalls.